FanConnect/developer/docs/templates.md

 For detailed information, please read the [Template SDK](./template-sdk/) docs.

 ## Sizing
 FanConnect TV provides Templates in many different shapes and sizes.
 For the sake of simplicity, all of our example Templates are 1920x1080.
-If your custom content needs to be a certain size you just need to set the `aspectRatio` in `config,json` to the desired size and update the CSS accordingly.
+If your custom content needs to be a certain size you just need to set the `aspectRatio` in `config.json` to the desired size and update the CSS accordingly.

 ---